 Many organizations allow online users to upload pictures, claims, forms, videos, and other content to an organization’s website.
 Malware uploaded via these means could potentially infect the site and its applications — and also turn the site into a distribution point used to spread malware to other sites, applications, visitors, and even partners.
 Cloud-based malware detection technologies can address this problem.

 Unfortunately, cyberattacks are here to stay.
-But organizations that continually evaluate their approach and proactively implement solutions to protect against web security risks are better positioned to stay ahead of hackers.
+But organizations that continually evaluate their approach, proactively implement solutions, and follow best practices to protect against web security risks are better positioned to stay ahead of hackers.